 - You are here: Which sections of the Mental Health Act are relevant to dementia?

-- Challenging a detention under the Mental Health Act
+- Safeguards and challenges to a detention under the Act

 The Mental Health Act 1983 and guardianship